-The underwriters have advised us that they initially propose to offer part of the common units directly to the public at the public offering price listed on the cover page of this prospectus supplement and part to certain dealers at a price that represents a concession not in excess of \$1.31 per common unit under the public offering price.
+The underwriters have advised us that they initially propose to offer part of the common units directly to the public at the public offering price listed on the cover page of this prospectus supplement and part to certain dealers at a price that represents a concession not in excess of \$1.23 per common unit under the public offering price.
 After the initial offering of the common units in this offering, the offering price and other selling terms may from time to time be varied by the underwriters.
+The offering of the common units by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to an aggregate of 750,000 additional common units at the public offering price listed on the cover page of this prospectus supplement, less underwriting discounts and commissions.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to an aggregate of 660,000 additional common units at the public offering price listed on the cover page of this prospectus supplement, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering overallotments, if any, made in connection with the offering of the common units offered by this prospectus supplement.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional common units as the number listed next to the underwriter's name in the table above bears to the total number of common units listed next to the names of all underwriters in the table above.
-If the underwriters' option is exercised in full, the total price to the public would be \$301.6 million, the total underwriters' discounts and commissions would be \$12.5 million and the total proceeds to us would be \$289.1 million.
+If the underwriters' option is exercised in full, the total price to the public would be approximately \$286.1 million, the total underwriters' discounts and commissions would be approximately \$9.6 million and the total proceeds to us would be approximately \$276.5 million.